 Let’s start with clarifying the aim of the common solution, as:

-Common solution for EM Calls aims only UEs which are capable of EM Calls .
+Common solution for EM Calls aims only UEs which are capable of EM Calls “in this cell”.
+Similar to (e)RedCap endorsed CRs, it will required to be defined how UE determines that UE can make EM calls in the cell under consideration.

 Common solution aims at enabling EM Calls for EM call capable UEs that are otherwise barred in the cell either due to MIB barring or feature specific SIB1 barring.